Mikhail Kats: Career

 After spending one year as a post-doctoral fellow at Harvard, Kats started a faculty position at the University of Wisconsin–Madison (UW–Madison).
 When reflecting upon his choice, Kats said he was drawn to the university because of its "high level of research in electrical engineering and physics, its ample supply of excellent students to aid him in his research and its wide range of research topics and interdisciplinary research opportunities."
 Initially, Kats continued the research he began at Harvard at UW–Madison and led an international team of researchers to develop a way to precisely engineer the temperatures at which vanadium dioxide would undergo its phase transition.
-In recognition of his accomplishments studying the development of nanoscopic optical devices, Forbes magazine listed him amongst their ’30 under 30′ in 2016.
+In recognition of his accomplishments studying the development of nanoscopic optical devices, Forbes magazine listed him amongst their '30 under 30′ in 2016.

 As an assistant professor of electrical and computer engineering, Kats received funding from the U.S. Office of Naval Research Young Investigator Program to "develop solutions to seemingly intractable modern problems."
 With this support, he began studying materials that can rapidly switch from transparent to opaque in order to develop optical diodes.
 Kats also co-designed multiband filters for eyeglasses to trick the eye into effectively having another type of cone cell in an effort to see more distinct colours.
 The following year, Kats received a CAREER award from the National Science Foundation for his efforts to tweak how substances emit light as they change temperatures.
 He was also named by Clarivate as a 2018 highly cited researcher and identified by the American Society for Engineering Education as a "highly promising investigator under the age of 40."
 In 2019, Kats received tenure from the university and earned the Vilas Faculty Early Career Investigator Award.
 In his research laboratory, Kats developed a solid object that for the first time decouples temperature and thermal light emission over a certain temperature range.

-During the COVID-19 pandemic in North America, Kats was the recipient of the 2020 Institute of Electrical and Electronics Engineers (IEEE) Nanotechnology Council Early Career Award in Nanotechnology.
+Kats was the recipient of the 2020 Institute of Electrical and Electronics Engineers (IEEE) Nanotechnology Council Early Career Award in Nanotechnology.
 He received the award for "his investigation of fundamental problems in optics and photonics with the aim of creating next-gen optical components that emit, modulate, and detect light across the visible and infrared spectrum."
 Alongside his research associate Yuzhe Xiao, Kats developed depth thermography, a technique to remotely determine the temperature beneath the surface of certain materials.

+In 2025, Kats received the Presidential Early Career Award for Scientists and Engineers (PECASE), nominated by the Office of Naval Research, and was elected a Fellow of SPIE and a Fellow of Optica.